joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 22. Verify that everything is correct then press **Y** to deploy Azure Optimization Engine!
 23. ![](/uploads/deploy-azureoptimizationengine.gif)
 24. Deployment could take 5-10 minutes...
-25. While leaving the PowerShell window open, log into the Azure Portal, you should now have a new Resource Group and your resources will start getting created...
+25. While leaving the PowerShell window open, log into the Azure Portal, you should now have a new Resource Group and your resources will start getting created... you can click on Deployments _(under Settings navigation bar)_ in the Resource Group to review the deployment status.
 26. ![](/uploads/deploycheck-azureoptimizationengine.gif)

 #### Additional Recommended Reading